ctsmit/CTWeather/README.md

 - **openweathermap Api** for weather data

--**Firebase** for signing in and auth
+- **Firebase** for signing in and auth

 # Credits
 Thank you to Cycle 28 and our amazing teachers:
 - Tishana Trainor
 - Kasper Kain

-the visual style inspired by https://dribbble.com/shots/18425258-Srawana-Weather-Dashboard-Design
+the visual style inspired by https://dribbble.com/shots/18425258-Srawana-Weather-Dashboard-Design\
+fontawesome.com for icons